PubInv/EcoPot/README.md

 https://github.com/user-attachments/assets/eb1e9b2b-b452-4a84-bfa1-b5ce4db439bc

-We attempted first to use a dryer hose, and that was a complete failure; the heat gun was so hot that it discolored the inside of the dryer hose.
-It is clear that a great deal of heat was being lost through the hose, as the discoloration fades of about 3 feet.
+We attempted first to use a dryer hose, and that was a complete failure.
+The heat gun was so hot that it discolored the inside of the dryer hose.
+It is clear that a great deal of heat was lost through the hose, as the discoloration faded for about 3 feet.

 ![IMG_1047](https://github.com/user-attachments/assets/50165534-cee1-422f-9e66-6b1c08312df6)

-BTW, this small pot (we use 100ml standard test size) boils VERY quickly when put over a natural gas burner.
+By the way, this small pot (we use 100ml standard test size) boils VERY quickly when put over a natural gas burner.
 We are learning that the temperature of the heating gas is extremely important.